VilmarPrestes/VilmarPrestes/README.md

 🔭 I’m currently working on my development as a dev in AI, Data Science and back-end areas

-🌱 I’m currently learning Golang, soon will learn other languages like Groovy.
+🌱 I’m currently learning GoLang and Groovy.

 👯 Nowadays I’m working at Fitbak as a Back-end developer!